 - To take instruction and supervision?

-The candidate should go through the same vetting process as any other candidate, including the checking of references, and therefore his/her track record on reliability, punctuality and attendance, as well as ability to take instruction and do the job can be verified.
+The candidate should go through the same vetting process as any other candidate, including the checking of references, and therefore his/her track record on punctuality and attendance, as well as ability to take instruction and supervision can be verified.

-A bias-free common sense approach is necessary when considering hiring a person with a criminal conviction.
-Risk assessment involves comparing the applicant’s skills, experience and criminal circumstances against the risk criteria connected to the job.
+A bias-free common-sense approach is necessary when considering hiring a person with a criminal conviction.
+Risk assessment involves comparing the applicant’s skills, experience and offending circumstances against the risk criteria connected to the job.
 Assessment should include consideration of:

-- The nature of the offence – would the offence create unacceptable risks for other employees or customers?
+- The nature of the offence – would the offence create unacceptable risks for other employees, service users, clients etc.?

-- When the offence occurred – the time that has passed since the offence and/or completion of sentence
+- When it occurred – the time that has passed since the offence and/or completion of sentence

-- The circumstances involved – have circumstances changed since?
+- The circumstances involved – have the circumstances changed since?

-- The efforts the candidate has made to move away from criminal label
+- The efforts the candidate has made to avoid re-offending

 - Objective assessment of possible reactions of other employees, customers etc.